 Just like Sharon, Karli was incredibly determined when it came to getting what she wanted.
 She was willing to kill or threaten whoever got in her way, all in the name of unification.
 Although she is definitely intelligent, her ambition and ruthlessness make her a Slytherin.

-What do you think of my list?
+What do you think of our list?
 Let us know in the comments!